stimulusreflex/stimulus_reflex/docs/guide/morph-modes.md

 Ultimately, we've optimized for two primary use cases for morph functionality:

 1. Updating a partial or ViewComponent to reflect a state change.
-2. Updating a container element with a new simple value or HTML fragment.
+2. Updating a container element with a new value or HTML fragment.

 ### Real-world example: Pagy refactoring